At Insurance That Fits we know everyone needs life insurance

 These types of policies grow over time, develop cash value, and can be used by the kids throughout their life as collateral or they can use the cash in the policy to start a business or it can even augment their retirement.

 Many of these policies can be set up so that you pay a limited number of years and then the policy stays in force with no more payments.
 I prefer Ohio National for these types of whole life policies.

 What will that do for your family?

 Right then at that table I realized I had a similar circumstance.
 I had just a tad more life insurance than the husband/father who died.
-My kids were smaller than his and if something happened to me I understood what I burden I was going to put on my wife and kids.
+My kids were smaller than his and if something happened to me…well what kind of burden I was going to put on my wife and kids?
 I went out and secured a $1,000,000 policy on top of what I had.

 My number is $1,650,000 what is yours?